Leili-M/Multi-Agent-Envy-Free-Traffic-Management-System/README.md

 After covering 85% of the path, the agent will initiate deceleration for a smoother stop.

 At the end of the simulation, the optimal time and travel time for each agent will be printed.
+#Note : In this implementation, it is assumed that no unexpected events will occur, and each agent moves according to its optimal path.
+There is no need for calculations at each intersection.